Leeiiiiiii/Discord-24-7-online/README.md

 * Uptime Robot (To ping the replit repository so it doesn't shut down.)

 ## Step by step on how to run the program:
-Create an Replit account then create a JavaScript repository.
+Create a Replit account and a JavaScript repository.

 Clone this repo to the repository